-1. Agrees the budget proposals for services within the remit of this Committee as set out in Appendix C for submission to Policy and Resources Committee.
+- 1. Agrees the revenue budget proposals for services within the remit of this Committee as set out in Appendix C for submission to Policy and Resources Committee. - 2.
+Agrees the capital budget proposals for services within the remit of this Committee as set out in Appendix E for submission to Policy and Resources Committee.

 Timetable

 Meeting Date

-Strategic Planning, Sustainability and Transportation Committee 9 January 2018
+Communities, Housing and Environment Committee 16 January 2018

 Policy and Resources Committee 14 February 2018

 Council 28 February 2018